Home > Saving and investing your money > Helping your teen afford university

 7 financial habits to help you manage your money

-With tuition fees costing £9,000 a year and the rise of living independently increasing, is it worth the financial cost of getting a degree?
+With the cost of tuition fees and the rise of living independently increasing, is it worth the financial cost of getting a degree?

 Side hustles for teens

-Whether you’re a student or just figuring out where you want to go in life, everyone needs some money in their pocket.
+Whether you’re a student or just figuring out where you want to go in life, how can you use your skills and passions to get extra money in your pocket?

 Top 5 money management tips for teens